vstinner/misc/cpython/pep-type-name.rst

 It goes against `PEP 399 – Pure Python/C Accelerator Module Compatibility Requirements <https://peps.python.org/pep-0399/>`__
-principles which require code to behave the same way if written in Python or in C.
+principles which recommends code to behave the same way if written in Python or in C.

 Example::